 In the past, many financial regulators/supervisors and policy makers in developing and emerging countries have been able to create advanced financial supervision standards, being even at the forefront of innovation, as a response to their own challenges, without having to wait for international standards (for example in the field of microfinance).
 We have seen this throughout Asia-Pacific, in Africa and Middle East, and in Latin America and Caribbean.
 Regional regulators/supervisors fora can also help exchange experiences and ideas.
 This will be all the more necessary now that key international players either deny or play down the climate change problem or are against close international coordination in financial regulation/supervision.

-Financial stability must not be seen at the global level only, but also at the local level, as it used to be before this Crisis, and is not only a matter of “globally systemic financial institutions”.
+Financial stability must not be seen at the global level only, but also at each country’s level, as it used to be before this Crisis, and is not only a matter of “globally systemic financial institutions”.
 Sometimes a crisis in a developing or emerging country, which can derive from, or be worsened by, a large disaster, can trigger a larger regional crisis and even affect developed countries, as history shows.
 Consequences can be not only of the economic/financial type but also painfully human and social and even geopolitical.

 Here are some examples of the macro-prudential supervision measures that can be taken in order to better integrate disaster risk and its management in financial regulation/supervision: